 If you’re figuring out what to do in Brussels and you’re a chocolate lover, you must try Belgian chocolate—and do a chocolate tasting in Brussels.
-I did a lot of research before coming and I got what seemed like the best chocolate tour in Brussels.
-This is an independent review of the Groovy Brussels chocolate tour in Brussels with the best chocolatiers in Brussels.
+Here’s some advice for finding the best chocolatiers in Brussels on a self-guided chocolate tour in Brussels, including their addresses!

 What to look for in a chocolate tour in Brussels before you book

 - Find out how many chocolate shops you will be going to.

 - Find out how many chocolates received (total or per stop) during the tour.